experimentalpolitics/immigration/material/vignettes.md

 # Notes

-[^fn1]: This is when food is exposed to gamma rays to treat it for bacteria and such.
+<a name="myfootnote1">1</a>: This is when food is exposed to gamma rays to treat it for bacteria and such.